OWASP/owasp-mastg/OMTG-Files/02_Crackmes/List_of_Crackmes.md

 - Difficulty: Medium
 - Author: [Bernhard Mueller](https://github.com/b-mueller)

-Objective: A secret string is hidden somewhere in this binary.
-Unfortunately, this time the won't be tampered with!
+Objective: Find the secret code - it is related to alcoholic beverages.

-Hint: Due to its anti-tampering the app won't run correctly if the main executable is modified and/or re-signed.
+Note: Due to its anti-tampering the app won't run correctly if the main executable is modified and/or re-signed.
 You'll need to trust the developer run it the standard way on a non-jailbroken device (General Settings -> Profile & Device Management) and to verify the solution.
-The secret code is related to alcoholic beverages!

 ### Installation